deepanshs/mrsimulator/docs/getting_started.rst

 Getting started with `Mrsimulator`: The basics
 ==============================================

-We have put together a set of guidelines for using various methods and objects of the `Mrsimulator` package.
+We have put together a set of guidelines for using the methods and objects of the `Mrsimulator` package.
 We encourage our users to follow these guidelines to promote consistency.
 In `Mrsimulator`, the solid-state nuclear magnetic resonance (ssNMR)